elewa-academy/Fundamentals/docs_src/7-all-together/README.md

 2. Go through your development schedule one feature at a time.
 For each feature you will complete these steps in this order:
     a.
 Make sure the HTML/CSS is in place to support this user story
     b.
 Write an event listener that gathers user input and updates the DOM
     c.
-Write the logic needed to process the user input
+Write the logic needed to process the user input (like a kata)
     d.
 Test the logic
     e.
 Connect the logic to it's event listener
     f.
 Test the user story in the browser (by hand is fine)
     g.
+Document your new code
+    h.
 Update your README
-    h.
-Git tag, git push
     i.
+Git tag, git push.
+(More on tags in Resources)
+    j.
 Continue on to the next user story

-When you are finished you should have a beautifully organized repository that communicates your development process to others.
-You can see two examples here - [Cleancalc](https://github.com/radovandelic/cleancalc), [Tictactoe](https://github.com/elewa-student/tic-tac-toe/tree/master).